Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Additional idea:
 - for existing kinematics, take forward/inverse code and compare the results it with Screw/GA code solutions.
 Allows to check implementation of options also (tilting parameters etc).

+# GA storage

+(to understand termini technici, see geometric algebra page)

+CGA, conformal geometric algebra, uses 32 values for every object (following named 0...31), but not all at the same time and not at the same places.
+To store and use efficient, the following storage methods are used:

+- LUTGAObj: 1 byte char for object type and 4 byte size_t to bitwise mark which 0...31 values are used for this object.
+Stored as array, growing if necessary.
+Object type is numbered by the index number.
+- idx32ToPatt: lookup from 0...31 to the char pattern, which are values between 0 and 62.
+- pattToIdx32: lookup from int(char-patt), which is 0...62, to the index of 0...31

+LUTGAObj needs 5 * count of objecttypes, idx32ToPatt needs 32 bytes, pattToIdx32 needs 63 bytes, total about 250 bytes (about 30 object types, including transformations).

+- the objects are stored as 1-byte object type and a float array of the used 0...31 values.
+E.g. a point uses only the 5 values of 1...5 (all 1-blades) of the 0...31 range.
+- 0...31 are stored as: 0b00000001 is scalar, bit 2 from right is e1, bit 3, is e2, bit 4 is einf, bit 5 is eo, the other blades are assembled from them.
+E. g. e12o is 0b00100110.